-The Political Science Department supports the general criteria discussed in the Arts & Sciences By-Laws, Article VIII, Section B, Subsection Research and Scholarship.
+The Political Science Department supports the general criteria discussed in the College of Liberal Arts By-Laws, Article VIII, Section B, Subsection Research and Scholarship.
 Specifically, we expect candidates for tenure and/or promotion to make the case that their research, scholarship, and intellectual contributions represent a pattern of professional development, suggesting an intellectual life that will continue after the awarding of tenure or promotion.